Last updated: November 23rd, 2022

 Kelowna and the Okanagan Valley

-If you’re looking for wineries, desert climate, beaches, and beautiful lakes, you might want to take the short extension and head towards Kelowna and the Okanagan Valley.
-For more on what to do here, you can check out our article and video – Things To Do in British Columbia.
+If you’re looking for wineries, desert climates, beaches, and beautiful lakes, you might want to take the short extension and head toward Kelowna and the Okanagan Valley.
 Popular towns include Kelowna, Penticton, and Vernon.
-You can go out on boat tours, sip wine at award-winning wineries, sunbath on the many beaches, sample world-class cuisine, or even take a helicopter tour over the area.
+You can go out on boat tours, sip wine at award-winning wineries, sunbathe on the many beaches, sample world-class cuisine, or even take a helicopter tour over the area.
 This is one of the most popular vacation destinations for Calgarians and one of the top things you can do in British Columbia.

-Congratulations, you somehow made it to Vancouver despite all the beauty along the way.
-We thought you may have just got lost somewhere while having the time of your life.
+Congratulations, you somehow made it to Vancouver despite all the beauty during the drive from Calgary to Vancouver We thought you may have just gotten lost somewhere while having the time of your life.
 That’s okay though.
 Vancouver is an incredible city.
 Fringed by both mountains and oceans, there are really so many things to do in Vancouver.
 From Vancouver whale watching to simply taking a stroll through incredible Stanley Park, Vancouver is one of the most popular places to visit in Canada.